WWAN - Wireless Wide-Area-Network

 set interfaces wwan <interface> dhcpv6-options no-release

-When no-release is specified, dhcp6c will send a release message on client exit to prevent losing an assigned address or prefix.
+When no-release is specified, dhcp6c will avoid sending a release message on client exit in order to prevent losing an assigned address or prefix.

 set interfaces wwan wwan0 dhcpv6-options no-release